 The laying of the first roller coaster track after the completion of the fortress seemed like a milestone when we were building it.
 We couldn’t help but wanting to play with the coaster every time a new track was laid down.

 The carriages were newly introduced last year along with the Joker Manor set from the LEGO Batman Movie.
-The wheels are fitted to the bottom of the carriage and the view below can give us an idea on how the carriage grips to the rails.
+The wheels are fitted to the bottom of the carriage and the view below gives us an idea on how the carriage grips to the rails.

-We decided to build the coaster first due to the reason above and resembles a cute shark.
+We decided to build the coaster first due to the reason above and the final outcome resembles a cute shark.
 The kid enjoyed this portion immensely.
 Baby Shark anyone?

 Moving onwards, following the ocean pirate theme, a few landmark scenes are recreated to enrich the roller coaster experience for the minifigures.
 A shipwreck, a skeleton guarding his treasure and then a huge skull island with a mini kraken completes the look.
 You’ll notice several light blue tiles used as connectors on the rail to represent water and Light grey used on land or rocks.